 The problem in Corinth was that they had an improper view of wisdom (they saw it as worldly wisdom/philosophy).
 The practice at that time was to debate the value of one philosophy over another.
 They were seeing the gospel as simply another philosophy or system and they exalted one teacher over another to form philosophical parties in order to debate.
 Paul tells them that this not only created conflict (and the symptoms of stress that accompany conflict), but it also demonstrated their immaturity as Christians and the danger of them destroying what had been legitimately built by himself and others, and which belonged to each of them equally in Christ!
 No need for conflict in the church, we all equally own our part of the kingdom!

 Conflict Resolution in the Church

 Our conflicts with people in the church may not be philosophically based.
 Maybe somebody forgot to return a book, or a brother's child hurt your child, or perhaps there is a conflict over how things need to be done, or how we feel we ought to be treated, or what we believe about a certain issue, etc. Whatever the conflict, this passage gives us several guidelines in the resolution of conflict and reducing the stress that usually come with it.
 Remember, the conflict continues to create stress until it's resolved.
 Even if we don't think about it, it continues to produce stressful feelings until it is settled one way or another.

 Here are four rules to help resolve conflict:

 1. Look In

-In marriage counseling the hardest problem in resolving conflict is tho get people to see what it is that they are doing that contributes to the problem.
-They see the other person's faults but not their own.
+In marriage counseling the hardest problem in resolving conflict is to get people seeing what it is that they are doing that contributes to the problem.
+They notice the other person's faults but not their own.
 So, the first step in resolving a conflict is to try to see what we are doing that causes problems.